yashi7/Library-Management-System/README.md

 ## CONTACT US

-Should you have any inquiries or require assistance, please feel free to contact us at [yashi.s@msds.christuniversity.in](mailto:yashi.s@msds.christuniversity.in).
+Should you have any inquiries or require assistance, please feel free to contact us at [siddhartha.sinha@msds.christuniversity.in](mailto:siddhartha.sinha@msds.christuniversity.in).

 We deeply appreciate your commitment to enhancing the Christ University Library Management System and eagerly anticipate your valuable contributions!